jahvon/flow/.github/CONTRIBUTING.md

 # Contributing

+Contributions are welcome!

+Looking for a place to start?
+Check out the [issues](https://github.com/jahvon/flow/issues) for ideas.
+Be sure to read the contribution guidelines below!

 ## How We Develop

 This projects uses GitHub to host code, to track issues and feature requests, and to open and review pull requests.